sensu-community/monitoring-checks/README.md

    ["postgres"](tree/master/postgres) subscription, though they may optionally include additional/alternate subscriptions (e.g. "pg" or "postgresql").

+6. Check definitions must NOT include a namespace.

+7. Check definitions must be set to "publish: false".

+8. Check definitions should use the "interval" scheduler, with a minimum of 30 seconds.

+9. Check timeout should be set to a non-zero value and should not be greater than 50% of the interval.

+10. Check definitions must include the following required fields, even if they are blank or are the defaults:

+    * `command`
+    * `interval`
+    * `timeout`
+    * `ttl`
+    * `publish`
+    * `subscriptions`
+    * `runtime_assets`
+    * `handlers`
+    * `stdin`
+    * `proxy_entity_name: ""`

+11. Long check commands should be wrapped using the YAML `>-` multiline "block scalar" syntax.

+    ```yaml
+    spec:
+      command: >-
+        check-disk-usage.rb
+        -w {{ .annotations.disk_usage_warning | default 85 }}
+        -c {{ .annotations.disk_usage_critical | default 95 }}
+    ```

+12. As seen in the example above, check commands should include tunables using Sensu tokens from annotations and explicitly set the defaults.

+13. Resources should be defined in the following order by type:

+    * CheckConfig
+    * HookConfig
+    * Secret
+    * Asset

-6. Check definitions must specify the appropriate Handler from the [handler list](#handler-list) for its collected data.
+14. Check definitions must specify the appropriate Handler from the [handler list](#handler-list) for its collected data.

 ### Handler List